organicmaps/organicmaps/docs/INSTALL.md

 ## Getting sources

 First of all get the source code.
-The full Organic Maps sources repository is ~8.5Gb in size, there are various [clone options](#special-cases-options) to reduce download size to suit your needs.
+The full Organic Maps sources repository is ~8.5Gb in size, there are various [clone options](#special-cases-options) to reduce the download size to suit your needs.

-For _Windows_, it's necessary to enable symlinks support:
+For _Windows_, it's necessary to enable symlink support:
 1. Activate _Windows Development Mode_ to enable symlinks globally:
   - Windows 10: _Settings_ -> _Update and Security_ -> _For Developers_ -> _Activate Developer Mode_
   - Windows 11: _Settings_ -> _Privacy and Security_ -> _For Developers_ -> _Activate Developer Mode_